fabrlyn/collatz/readme.md

 # todo

-// TODO: Handle overflow of numbers
+- Handle overflow of numbers
-// TODO: Handle different archs
+- Handle different archs
-// TODO: extend cli command for iterate with enumeration
+- Extend cli command for iterate with enumeration
-// TODO: Check of-by-one error regarding enumeration and counting - starting at 1 counts as 0 steps
+- Check of-by-one error regarding enumeration and counting - starting at 1 counts as 0 steps
+- Help texts for commands and flags